Little Thurrock

-Little Thurrock is an area, ward, former civil parish and Church of England parish in the town of Grays, in the unitary authority of Thurrock, Essex.
+Little Thurrock is a suburb of Grays in Essex, England.
+It lies to the north-east of the town centre.
+Little Thurrock was historically a separate village and parish.
+The parish was abolished for civil purposes in 1936 on the creation of Thurrock Urban District, which was reformed to become the borough of Thurrock in 1974.
+Little Thurrock is now classed as part of the Grays built up area.

 Location

 Little Thurrock is on the north bank of the river Thames, about 25 mi east of London.
 It was originally a separate settlement, but housing and other developments in the 20th century have resulted in a continuous built up area with Grays, of which Little Thurrock is now a part.

 Hangman's Wood is a small wooded areas in the parish.
 Hangman's Wood is well known for containing numerous deneholes which were sometimes known as Cunobeline's gold mines.
 The origin of these deneholes is discussed by Tony Benton who concludes they were the result of chalk extraction.
 The deneholes are an important roosting site for rare bats.

 Geology and ecology

 The southern part of Little Thurrock was formerly a tidal saltmarsh.
 The higher, northern area is part of a 100 ft terrace extending for some miles east and west – a rich source of both gravel and chalk deposits which have been extracted for centuries.
 The gravel workings include the Globe Pit which is a Site of Special Scientific Interest and the location of many archaeological finds from the Clactonian period.
 Around Hangman's Wood and Terrel's Heath, there is little trace of the heathland habitat and associated fauna which would once have been characteristic of the area but the adjacent woodland together with the pond and wild life garden in Woodside Primary School attract a number of creatures.
 These include green and great spotted woodpeckers, a number of different mammals and the rare great crested newt.
 The trees on Terrel's Heath are mainly oaks with wild bluebells in spring time.